 Qigong has been a part of Chinese culture for about 2,000 years.
-Along with acupuncture and herbology, it’s one of the three main branches of Chinese medicine.
-Qigong typically involves varying proportions of body movement and stretching, regulated breathing, and mindfulness.
+Along with acupuncture and herbology, it’s one of the main branches of Chinese medicine.
+Qigong often involves varying proportions of body movement and stretching, regulated breathing and the mind.

 There are hundreds of qigong exercises.
 The exercises can be grouped into external and internal practices.
 External exercises tend to focus on strengthening the body, while internal practices tend to focus on developing the spirit.

-The focus of this class, Qigong for Seasonal Health, is to improve and/or maintain health by being more in sync with energies of nature.
-It includes both internal and external exercises that come from a variety of sources, some originating hundreds of years ago.
+The focus of this class, Qigong for Seasonal Health, is to improve and/or maintain health by being in harmony with the energies of nature.
+It includes both internal and external exercises that come from a variety of sources, some of them very old.
 The benefits of this practice are multi-layered.
-Physically, the gentle exercises move and stretch your body while your breathing is deeper and fuller.
+Physically, the gentle exercises move and stretch the body; breathing is deeper, fuller.

 $65.00 for the 1-Day Course